webix-hub/docs/data/desktop/markup_init.md

 - **node** - which data to use for initialization.
 By default data is taken from **document.body**.
 - **target** - where should the newly created component be placed.
 By default it's placed into the HTML node defines by **node** (document.body, if it's not defined as well).

-Initing and parsing serve different purposes:
+Initializing and parsing serve different purposes:

 - The **init()** method inits Webix object in HTML layout.
 - The **parse()** method inits the component in Webix layout.